varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 # Tech stack

 The hardware took nearly 20 design iterations until we reached what I would immodestly call the Platonic design for the problem.
 We were fortunate to have both mechanical and electronic design expertise from our [other products](https://norphonic.com/products/voip-phones-and-accessories/).
 That allowed us to iterate at an incredible pace.
 Our software stack has settled on Yocto Linux and Common Lisp.
 Why CL?
-That's what I started our earliest design studies with earlier.
+That's what I started our earliest design studies with initially.
 Deadlines were tight, requirements were fluid, the team was small and I can move in Common Lisp really, really fast.
 I like to think that am also a competent C programmer but it was clear doing it in C would be many times the effort.
 And with native compilation there's no performance handicap to speak of, so it is hard to justify a rewrite later.

 ![Design iterations](/images/loudest-lisp-program/iterations.jpg)